ryisenberg/protocols/immunoblotting.md

 88g | NaCl
 1L | H2O

-Check that pH is 7.6 (mix of Tris-HCl and Tris base should make sure it is close)
+Check that pH is 7.6 (mix of Tris-HCl and Tris base should make sure it is close).

 **1x TBS-T:**

 Amount | Reagent
 -- | --
 100 ml | 10x TBS
 900 ml | DI H2O
 1 ml | Tween-20

+In 1x buffer, concentrations should be 20mM Tris and 150mM NaCl.

 ### Blocking Buffer
 Blocking buffer is 5% milk (w/v) in 1x TBS-T.